My husband and I had just returned from a hike in the Virunga Mountains in Eastern Rwanda, where we spent time with a family of Gorillas.

 What fundamental skill do you need to consciously contribute™ and create a positive impact?

 You know to do this is business, whether you’re good at it or not.
-When we contribute, we often assume a need or trust an organisation has done their due diligence.
+When we contribute, we often assume a need or trust an organization has done their due diligence.

 - We assume if someone is begging, he or she will eat anything.